 The spooky tale of Minatoya and its mysterious candy goes as follows:

 The Ghost and the Candyman

-Every night for the next six nights, the same woman visited the shop.
-She would arrive at exactly the same time, even on nights it rained.
-Yet she appeared dry despite not carrying an umbrella.
+Every night, the same woman visited the shop.
+She would arrive at exactly the same time.

-On the seventh night, Sobei’s curiosity got the better of him and he decided to follow her.
-After he sold her the candy he waited just a little while before stealthfully following behind her.
+One day, the owner’s curiosity got the better of him and he decided to follow her.
 Alone in the deep night, he paid little mind to where he was going.
-Suddenly, the woman disappeared at the top of a hill.
-It was then that the candyman realized his surroundings; Toribeno.
-Terrified, Sobei fled back to his home, locked the door tight, and hid in his futon till morning.
+Suddenly, the woman disappeared at the top of a hill in Toribeno.

-The following day Sobei went to a nearby temple and told a monk there about his encounter.
-The monk and Sobei went to the hill where the mysterious woman vanished.
-There they found the fresh grave of a pregnant woman who’d died just seven days before.
+The following day the owner went to a nearby temple and told a monk there about his encounter.
+The monk and the owner went to the hill where the mysterious woman vanished.
+There they found the fresh grave of a pregnant woman who’d died just several days before.
 As the two began to pray for the dead woman they heard— a crying baby?

-Without a word, the monk and the candyman dug at the soft grave soil.
-They opened the coffin and discovered the baby out of the grave, he found the baby suckling on the bright yellow shards of the candy.
-The two realized the poor woman had indeed given birth after death, unable to feed him, she’d sought out Sobei.
-Moved by the mother’s love for her child the monk took in the child and ever after Sobei’s candy shop was known as “The Ghost Candy Store”.
+The monk and the candyman dug at the soft grave soil.
+They opened the coffin and discovered the baby out of the grave, he found the baby suckling on the candy.
+The two realized the poor woman had indeed given birth after death, unable to feed him, she’d sought out the candy.
+Moved by the mother’s love for her child the monk took in the child and ever after the candy shop was known as “The Ghost Candy Store”.